wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

 [Joomlart Stark](https://www.joomlart.com/joomla/templates/ja-stark)
 This is just a sample joomla install with the stark template installed

+>     set "WEBSITE_DISPLAY_NAME" to "My Stark Demo"
 >     set "BASELINE DB REPOSITORY" to "stark-db-baseline"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "stark-webroot-sourcecode-baseline"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export "WEBSITE_DISPLAY_NAME" to "My Stark Demo"
+>     export BASELINE DB REPOSITORY="stark-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="stark-webroot-sourcecode-baseline"

 OR